intentor/adic/README.md

 container.SetupBindings("MyNamespace.Bindings");
 ```

 **Note:** the default behaviour of `SetupBindings()` with namespace is to use all `IBindingsSetup` objects under the given namespace and all its children namespaces.
-If you need that only `IBindingsSetup` objects in the given namespace are used, use the overload that allows indication of children namespace evaluation:
+If you need that only `IBindingsSetup` objects in the given namespace are used, call the overload that allows indication of children namespace evaluation:

 ```cs
 container.SetupBindings("MyNamespace.Bindings", false);